 Caroline Plimpton, LCSW

-The ability to have healthy relationships, appropriate boundaries, and a stronger sense of self are all available to you when you can identify and change your patterns, many of which formed in your family of origin.
+The ability to have healthy relationships, appropriate boundaries, and a stronger sense of self are all available to you when you can identify and change your patterns.

-I work from a strengths perspective to support you in making the changes you desire, to examine the roles and expectations you have taken on, and to consciously make your own path.
+I work from a strengths perspective to support you in making the changes you desire, to examine the roles and expectations you have taken on, and to consciously make your life your own.

 I offer a compassionate, non-judgmental space to be heard (and believed).

-I can help you navigate anxiety, depression, life transitions, relationships, and loss.
+I can help you navigate anxiety, depression, life transitions, relationships, parenting, and grief.

 I have extensive experience supporting parents in managing stress, improving their skills, and helping recognize and change unhelpful family dynamics.